Help to lighten her load

 In 2017-19 with financing from Rotary Club Lethbridge (Alberta, Canada), Atzin distributed ecological rocket stoves to 300 families trapped in acute poverty and cooking over an open, three-rock fire.Ecological rocket stoves use up to 60% less fuel and emit up to 70% less smoke when compared to cooking over an open fire, thereby reducing consumption of natural resources and toxic smoke inhalation as well as allowing faster cooking time and using just small sticks for fuel.
-The proper use of a rocket stove frees up considerable time for family members, especially for women cooks - time that can then be spent on other activities.
+The proper use of a rocket stove frees up considerable time for family members, especially for women cooks - time that can then be spent on other activities and with their children.

 To better understand the adoption of the stoves, two young village women interviewed each female household head twice (pre- and post-stove) about family size, cooking practices, and time and quantity of firewood required.
 This information was then organized into tables and analyzed.

 Findings.
 Of the 300 households (HH) on the pre-stove interview,

 - 223 HHs (74%) invested time and effort to gather firewood, and did not purchase firewood.

 - 40 HHs (13%) gathered firewood and also purchased supplementary firewood.